Netcracker/KubeMarine/documentation/Installation.md

 * labels, and taints - specify at global level only if the [Mini-HA Scheme](#mini-ha-scheme) is used.
 For more information about the listed parameters, refer to the following section.

-Note: To establish an ssh connection, you can use either a keyfile or a password.
+**Note**: To establish an ssh connection, you can use either a keyfile or a password.
 In case if you are specifying both, keyfile will be considered on priority.

-Note: Set an environment variable with the desired password.
+**Note**: Set an environment variable with the desired password.
 For example, you can use `export PASS="your_password"`.
 In the cluster.yaml file, specify the password field using the environment variable syntax.
 For instance: `password: '{{ env.PASS }}'`.
 This syntax instructs the code to fetch the value from the PASS environment variable and substitute it into the password field when reading the configuration file.
-See more details about [environment variables](#environment-variables).
+See [environment variables](#environment-variables) for more details.

 ### nodes